Manishchandra18/Week-1/README.md

 # Week-1
-Loading dataset and a Data Dictionary
+Loading dataset and a Data Dictionary<br>
-Creating reports using the given data
+Creating reports using the given data<br>
-Mainly creating a sustainable supply chain from given data
+Mainly creating a sustainable supply chain from given data<br>